ropensci/MODIStsp/cran-comments.md

   common behaviour for packages relying on RGtk2/gWidgetsRGtk2)
 * MacOs on rhub:

-  Build on Maverick works (https://builder.r-hub.io/status/MODIStsp_1.3.3.tar.gz-a2c949420f21b9d8b9e173bdc00923db), though with one note on importing gWidgetsRGtk2
+  Build on Maverick works (https://builder.r-hub.io/status/MODIStsp_1.3.3.tar.gz-3ec4e4680884dc9ca4ebca061af09da3)

-  Build on  El Capitain or Sierra is not possible at the moment, due to the lack of updated binaries for RGtk2.
-A workaround solution using oldrel (Maverick) binaries is provided in MODIStsp README and website  (http://lbusett.github.io/MODIStsp/articles/installation.html#installing-on-mac)
+  Build on El Capitain or Sierra is not possible at the moment, due to the lack of updated binaries for RGtk2 (https://builder.r-hub.io/status/MODIStsp_1.3.3.tar.gz-c0e71d5c8f0a42ef85157b346255b4bb) A workaround solution using oldrel (Maverick) binaries is provided in MODIStsp README and website

 ## R CMD check results